Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Methodology

 Concurrently, for each generated token \( y_t \in Y \), we extract and store the corresponding hidden state \( h_t \) from one or more layers of the LLM.
 This process populates two distinct sets of hidden states based on the classification outcome:

 The set $\mathcal{D}_{\text{bad}}$ contains hidden states from contextually inappropriate trajectories (i.e., false refusals to benign prompts and compliant responses to harmful prompts), while $\mathcal{D}_{\text{good}}$ contains states from contextually appropriate trajectories (i.e., helpful responses to benign prompts and refusals to harmful prompts).
 This context-aware data separation is crucial for training an EBM that can distinguish between justified and unjustified refusals.
+The classifier $C(X, Y)$ is implemented using substring matching against a curated list of refusal indicators (e.g., “I cannot,” “I’m sorry,” “As an AI”), following the methodology of JailbreakBench~\citep{chao2024jailbreakbench}.
+Although labels are assigned at the response level, activation layers are extracted at every token position within each response.
+As a result, the energy-based model (EBM) implicitly learns token-level energy patterns from response-level supervision.